How to Start a Partnership in 7 Easy Steps

 Partner Types.
 What types of partners do you want in your partnership?
 Are all partners the same, or do some have more responsibilities for day-to-day activities than others?
 In some partnerships, there are general partners, who do the work and make decisions, and there are limited partners, who contribute but who don't make day-to-day decisions.

+You may also want to have some partners put in an equity (ownership) share and other partners may be salaried (paid as an employee).
 These two types of partners are called equity partners and salaried partners.

 Partner Shares.
 What part of the profits does each partner get?
 Profits of the partnership are divided between partners according to their contributions, seniority, type, or a combination of the above.
 Take 100 percent and divide it between all partners.
-The amount due each partner is called a distributive share.
+The amount due to each partner is called a distributive share.

 Of course, partners will share the losses of the partnership in the same percentage.
 This distribution is only for taxes; the amount each partner takes out of the partnership from this percentage is discretionary.